Psichologinės teorijos apie realybės suvokimą - www.Kristalai.eu

 What we expect to see determines what we perceive.

-- Perception set: preparation to perceive stimuli in a particular way based on expectations.
+• Perceptual set: readiness to perceive stimuli in a certain way based on expectations.

-- Top-down processes: the interpretation of sensory information influenced by higher-level cognitive processes.
+• Top-down processes: interpretation of sensory information influenced by higher-level cognitive processes.

 Theoretical perspectives on perception